DOSull/Spatial-Analysis-and-Modelling/labs/week-03/00-introducing-spatstat.md

 plot(point_pattern)
 ```

 An important thing to notice here is that the `window` in which the pattern has been generated is a *unit square* with coordinates from (0, 0) to (1, 1).
-This indicates that `spatstat` is not concerned with real world geographical coordinates as such, and is an issued we have to deal with when we come to work with real world data.
+This indicates that `spatstat` is not concerned with real world geographical coordinates as such, and is an issue we have to deal with when we come to work with real world data.
 For now it doesn't matter because we are more interested in understanding point processes, not point pattern analysis *per se*.

 Anyway, we will be using the above basic sequence of commands a lot in this lab (and probably the next one also, so make sure you understand it.
 Try changing the number of events in the pattern.
 Or try using one of the other point processes.
 For any process more complicated than `rpoint()` or `rpoispp()` you will need to specify more than one parameter.
-Take a look at the documentation (using `?rpoispp()` or similar, to see if you can figure out what parameters to provide.
+Take a look at the documentation (using `?rpoispp` or similar, to see if you can figure out what parameters to provide.

 ### Pre-cooked built in point patterns
 `spatstat` provides some simple point pattern datasets, which we'll use to explore ways to visualize point patterns (particularly density estimation).
 The built in datasets are `redwoodfull`, `japanesepines` and `cells`.
 We access them by using the `data` command